Jordy Clasie

-Jordy Clasie (/nl/; born 27 June 1991) is a Dutch professional footballer who plays as a midfielder for Eredivisie club AZ.
+Jordy Clasie (/nl/; born 27 June 1991) is a Dutch professional footballer who plays as a defensive midfielder for and captains Eredivisie club AZ.

 Club career

 Early career

 Clasie arrived at the youth Feyenoord Academy (Varkenoord) as a 9-year-old in the summer of 2000 and progressed through the ranks to the Feyenoord / Excelsior U19s.
 In the summer of 2010 the Haarlem-born youngster went out on loan to Excelsior.

 Clasie made his professional debut for Excelsior on 15 August 2010, when he was part of the starting line-up in the Rotterdam derby victory against Feyenoord (3–2).